RJuro/cfp-landing-page/program.md

 Locations: Track A in Lab | Track B in Meeting Room A.314 (3rd Floor) Track A: Web Data & Analysis
 Location: Innovation Lab
-Chair: Giacomo Damioli (covering for Björn Jindra – sick) 11:10 – 11:30 | Sebastian Schmidt (University of Salzburg) Employing LLMs and Organisational Web Data for Innovation Research — the WebAI Paradigm
+ Chair: Giacomo Damioli (covering for Björn Jindra) 11:10 – 11:30 | Sebastian Schmidt (University of Salzburg) Employing LLMs and Organisational Web Data for Innovation Research — the WebAI Paradigm
 Discussant: Leonardo Castro-Gonzalez